Parliamentary candidate, four others granted bail for breaching coronavirus protocols

 Source: GNA

-An independent Parliamentary aspirant for Assin South and four others who were allegedly holding a rally at Assin Aroso without regards to COVID-19 protocols were on Monday granted bail in the sum of GHC 100,000.
+An independent Parliamentary aspirant for Assin South and four others who were allegedly holding a rally at Assin Aroso without regards to COVID-19 protocols were on Monday granted bail in the sum of GHC 100,000.00 by a Circuit Court in Cape Coast.

 Mr. Joseph Kofi Damtse and the four others were arrested by the Assin-Fosu police for holding the rally without regards to the COVID-19 protocols.